BettercareHealth/bettercare/maternal-care/scrub.md

 Note
 :	When there is doubt about the diagnosis, a cytology smear and biopsy of the lesion must be taken.
 The results should be obtained as soon as possible.

-Case study 1
+## Case study 1

 A patient who is 35 weeks pregnant presents with a history of vaginal bleeding.

-1. Why does this patient need to be assessed urgently?
+### 1. Why does this patient need to be assessed urgently?

 Because an antepartum haemorrhage should always be regarded as an emergency, until a cause for the bleeding is found.
 Thereafter, the correct management can be given.

-2. What is the first step in the management of a patient with an antepartum haemorrhage?
+### 2. What is the first step in the management of a patient with an antepartum haemorrhage?

 The clinical condition of the patient must be assessed.
 Special attention must be paid to signs of shock.
 If shock is present, resuscitation must be started urgently.

-3. What is the next step in the management of a patient with an antepartum haemorrhage?
+### 3. What is the next step in the management of a patient with an antepartum haemorrhage?

 The condition of the fetus must be assessed.
 The presence of fetal distress will influence the choice of management.

-4. What should be done once the condition of the patient and her fetus have been assessed, and the patient resuscitated, if necessary?
+### 4. What should be done once the condition of the patient and her fetus have been assessed, and the patient resuscitated, if necessary?

 The cause of the antepartum haemorrhage must be sought and managed.

-Case study 2
+## Case study 2

 A patient who is 32 weeks pregnant, according to her antenatal card, presents with a history of severe vaginal bleeding and abdominal pain.
 The blood contains dark clots.
 Since the haemorrhage, the patient has not felt her fetus move.
 The patient’s blood pressure is 80/60 mm Hg and the pulse rate 120 beats per minute.

-1. What is your clinical diagnosis?
+### 1. What is your clinical diagnosis?

 The history is typical of an abruptio placentae.

-2. If the clinical examination confirms the diagnosis, what should be the first step in the management of this patient?
+### 2. If the clinical examination confirms the diagnosis, what should be the first step in the management of this patient?

 The patient’s blood pressure and pulse rate indicate that she is shocked.
 Therefore, she must first be resuscitated.

-3. What is the next step that requires urgent attention in the management of the patient?
+### 3. What is the next step that requires urgent attention in the management of the patient?

 As the fetus is viable, it is of great importance to establish whether the fetus is still alive.
 Therefore, it must be urgently established whether the fetal heartbeat is present or not.

-4. How should you manage the patient if a fetal heartbeat is heard?
+### 4. How should you manage the patient if a fetal heartbeat is heard?

 A vaginal examination must be done.
 If the cervix is 9 cm or more dilated and the fetal head is on the pelvic floor, then the membranes should be ruptured and the fetus delivered vaginally as quickly as possible.
 Otherwise, an emergency Caesarean section must be done as soon as the patient has been resuscitated.
 Immediately before starting the Caesarean section, make sure that the fetal heartbeat is still present.

-5. Should the above patient be transferred to a level 2 or 3 hospital for delivery, if the fetus is still alive?
+### 5. Should the above patient be transferred to a level 2 or 3 hospital for delivery, if the fetus is still alive?

 The patient should be delivered in any hospital which has facilities for doing a Caesarean section.
 Moving the patient because the fetus is regarded as preterm may result in an intra-uterine death during transport.
 If necessary, the newborn infant can be transported to a level 2 hospital with a neonatal intensive care unit.
 The risk of a clotting defect is low if the fetus is still alive.

-6. How should you manage this patient if a fetal heartbeat is not heard?
+### 6. How should you manage this patient if a fetal heartbeat is not heard?

 The membranes should be ruptured and the fetus delivered vaginally, if possible.

-Case study 3
+## Case study 3

 A patient is seen at the antenatal clinic at 35 weeks gestation with a breech presentation.
 The patient is referred to see the doctor the following week, for an external cephalic version.
 That evening she has a painless, bright red vaginal bleed.

-1. What is your diagnosis?
+### 1. What is your diagnosis?

 The history and the presence of an abnormal lie suggest that the bleeding is the result of a placenta praevia.

-2. What should the initial management of the patient be?
+### 2. What should the initial management of the patient be?

 The condition of the mother should first be assessed and the patient resuscitated, if necessary.
 Then the fetal condition must be assessed.
 The patient’s abdomen should also be examined, to determine whether the clinical signs support the diagnosis of placenta praevia.

-3. How should the patient be managed if she should have a severe bleed?
+### 3. How should the patient be managed if she should have a severe bleed?

 An emergency Caesarean section must be done, as soon as the patient has been adequately resuscitated.

-4. What investigations should be done if the patient is not bleeding actively during your initial clinical examination?
+### 4. What investigations should be done if the patient is not bleeding actively during your initial clinical examination?

 A ultrasound examination must be done to confirm the clinical diagnosis.
 After placenta praevia has been excluded, a careful speculum examination should be done to exclude any local cause for the bleeding.

-5. How should the patient be managed if she has had no further severe bleeding after the initial bleed?
+### 5. How should the patient be managed if she has had no further severe bleeding after the initial bleed?

 She should be hospitalised and managed conservatively until 36 or 38 weeks gestation, or until she starts to bleed actively again.
 Depending on the degree of placenta praevia, a Caesarean section should be done at 36 or 38 weeks or spontaneous labour can be awaited.

-Case study 4
+## Case study 4

 A patient books for antenatal care at 30 weeks gestation.
 When you inform her of the danger signs during pregnancy, she says that she has had a vaginal discharge for the past 2 weeks.
 At times the discharge has been blood stained.

-1. Has this patient had a antepartum haemorrhage?
+### 1. Has this patient had a antepartum haemorrhage?

 The history suggests a blood-stained vaginal discharge rather than an antepartum haemorrhage.

-2. What is the most probable cause of the blood-stained vaginal discharge?
+### 2. What is the most probable cause of the blood-stained vaginal discharge?

 A vaginitis.
 This can usually be confirmed by a speculum examination.

-3. How can the cause of the vaginitis be determined?
+### 3. How can the cause of the vaginitis be determined?

 During the speculum examination, a sample of the discharge should be taken and a wet smear made.
 Organisms seen on the wet smear are probably the cause of the vaginitis.

-4. What is the most likely cause of a vaginitis with a blood-stained discharge?
+### 4. What is the most likely cause of a vaginitis with a blood-stained discharge?

 Trichomonas vaginalis.
 Therefore, if a microscope is not available, Trichomonas vaginalis is presumed to be the cause of the vaginitis.

-5. How should you treat a patient with Trichomonal vaginitis?
+### 5. How should you treat a patient with Trichomonal vaginitis?

 A single dose of 2 g metronidazole (Flagyl) is given orally to both the patient and her partner.
 Both must be warned against drinking alcohol for a few days after taking metronidazole.

 5
+{:.chapter-number}

-Preterm labour and preterm rupture of the membranes
+# Preterm labour and preterm rupture of the membranes

 Before you begin this unit, please take the corresponding test to assess your knowledge of the subject matter.
 You should redo the test after you’ve worked through the unit, to evaluate what you have learned.

-Objectives
+## Objectives

 When you have completed this unit you should be able to:

-Define preterm labour and preterm rupture of the membranes.
+*	Define preterm labour and preterm rupture of the membranes.

-Understand why these conditions are very important.
+*	Understand why these conditions are very important.

-Understand the role of infection in causing preterm labour and preterm rupture of the membranes.
+*	Understand the role of infection in causing preterm labour and preterm rupture of the membranes.

-List which patients are at increased risk of these conditions.
+*	List which patients are at increased risk of these conditions.

-Understand what preventive measures should be taken.
+*	Understand what preventive measures should be taken.

-Diagnose preterm labour and preterm rupture of the membranes.
+*	Diagnose preterm labour and preterm rupture of the membranes.

-Manage these conditions.
+*	Manage these conditions.

-Preterm labour and preterm rupture of the membranes
+## Preterm labour and preterm rupture of the membranes

 ### 5-1 What is preterm labour?

 Preterm labour is diagnosed when there are regular uterine contractions before 37 weeks of pregnancy, together with either of the following:

-Cervical effacement and/or dilatation.
+1. Cervical effacement and/or dilatation.

-Rupture of the membranes.
+2. Rupture of the membranes.

 ### 5-2 What is preterm rupture of the membranes?